Teddy Diaz: Legacy

 In spite of his early demise, his influence is still felt among many guitarists in the Philippines today and he has become a legend among many Filipino musicians.
 The Dawn, and the Filipino music industry also consider Diaz to be the band's driving force until today.
-In memory of Diaz, The Dawn has recorded a song that pays tribute to him: "I Stand with You".
-Perfecto de Castro, former guitarist of Rivermaya, was inspired to study the guitar upon seeing Diaz perform with The Dawn at a concert in 1987.
-Former AfterImage guitarist and 6Cycle Mind's founding lead guitarist Chuck Isidro is also influenced by Diaz.
-He treasures a poster of Diaz kept in his room, which he got during his pre-teen years.
-In 2006, a photo, features Francis Reyes playing Diaz's last surviving Hofner guitar.
+In memory of Diaz, the Dawn recorded a song that paid tribute to him, "I Stand with You".
+Perfecto de Castro, former guitarist of Rivermaya, was inspired to study the guitar upon seeing Diaz perform with the Dawn at a concert in 1987.
+Former AfterImage guitarist and 6cyclemind's founding lead guitarist Chuck Isidro is also influenced by Diaz.
+In 2006, a photo emerged featuring Francis Reyes playing Diaz's last surviving Hofner guitar.

-Former Eraserheads bassist, Buddy Zabala, describes Diaz's death as a "great loss, and after a band made a success out of creating homegrown music, other local bands started writing their own material.
-But it was Teddy who was the prime mover of The Dawn".
+Former Eraserheads bassist Buddy Zabala described Diaz's death as a "great loss, and after a band made a success out of creating homegrown music, other local bands started writing their own material.
+But it was Teddy who was the prime mover of the Dawn".
 In 2006, he was portrayed by actor Ping Medina.

 Guitars, amps, and effects

-The guitars most associated with Diaz are his red Casio MG-510, his Hofner Committee archtop, and his black Maya Les Paul, which he prominently used in the Ultrastorm concert with a bow in 1987.
+The guitars most associated with Diaz are his red Casio MG-500, his Hofner Committee archtop, and his black Maya Les Paul, which he prominently used in the Ultrastorm concert with a bow in 1987.

-Effects he used include the Boss Power Supply And Master Switch, Boss Distortion DS1, Boss Heavy Metal, Boss Flanger BF2, Boss Digital Delay DD2.
+Effects he used include the Boss Power Supply and Master Switch, Boss Distortion DS1, Boss Heavy Metal, Boss Flanger BF2, and Boss Digital Delay DD2.
 He also used the Roland Cube amplifier.